EcoFreshKase/gene-zip/README.md

-# **g-zip**
+# **gene-zip**

-g-zip aims to be an easy to use program to convert between binary information and DNA sequences.
+gene-zip aims to be an easy to use program to convert between binary information and DNA sequences.

-## **What is g-zip used for?**
+## **What is gene-zip used for?**
 Every year humanity produces unimaginable quantities of data.
 Most of that data is digital data.
 For reference: in 2018, humans produced 64 zettabytes(10^21) of data and this number doubles every year. [source](https://rivery.io/blog/big-data-statistics-how-much-data-is-there-in-the-world/)

 To store all of this data, researchers work on different methods to improve current storage technology or invent new ways to store data.
 One of these new ways to store data is DNA.

 DNA has a potential storage density 100,000 times greater than that of traditional HDD's. [source](https://www.derstandard.de/story/2000077616743/bioinformatiker-dna-speicher-kann-man-nicht-hacken) (german article) To store binary data as DNA you have to convert binary to DNA.
-Here comes the use case of g-zip.
+Here comes the use case of gene-zip.

-With g-zip you can convert every file on your computer to a DNA sequence in a FASTA-file, use different algorithms to do that, add error-correcting codes, customize the FASTA-header and convert FASTA-files back to a binary file.
+With gene-zip you can convert every file on your computer to a DNA sequence in a FASTA-file, use different algorithms to do that, add error-correcting codes, customize the FASTA-header and convert FASTA-files back to a binary file.

 ## **Examples**
 Suppose you are a scientist working on a new method to store DNA containing binary information.
 To do that, you have to convert a file into a DNA sequence.
 But how do you convert a file to DNA?
 You could make a program that does the conversion for you yourself, but why should you waste your time making it from scratch when there already is a program doing exactly that for you?
 You could use the gained time to polish your research even further before publishing.

-In this case, you could use g-zip (or at least I hope it could be someday) to convert your file to DNA and synthesize it to test your storage method.
+In this case, you could use gene-zip (or at least I hope it could be someday) to convert your file to DNA and synthesize it to test your storage method.

 ## **Installation**
-Download the 1.0.0 g-zip installer executable.
+Download the 1.0.0 gene-zip installer executable.
 Execute the file.
 The installer takes you through each steep and should be easy to understand.
 If you have any problems with the installation use the options described in the "Get in contact" Section to get help.

 Maybe you don't trust some sketchy executable on the internet.
 I can understand this.
 In this case you need more technical knowledge.

 First of all, fork the Repository.
 Check the source code for harmful code.
 Compile the rust code in release mode.
-(Make sure you have rustc 1.70.0 or a newer version installed as this is the version used to compile the code) Add the path to the executable in "g-zip installer.iss".
+(Make sure you have rustc 1.70.0 or a newer version installed as this is the version used to compile the code) Add the path to the executable in "gene-zip installer.iss".
 Install [Inno Setup](https://jrsoftware.org/isdl.php) and create the installer.
-Use the installer to install g-zip.
+Use the installer to install gene-zip.

 ## **Features**
 ### **1. DNA⇔Binary Conversion**